Western Colorado University logo

 1923

-Renamed Western State College of Colorado, recognizing expanded liberal arts programs.
+Renamed Western State College of Colorado, recognizing expanded liberal arts and graduate programs

 2012